kkamara/php-scraper/readme.md

 # PhP Scraper

-Use php technologies to crawl and click buttons on websites with gui.
+Use PHP technologies to crawl and click buttons on websites with GUI.
+I recommend working with Linux or MacOs.

 * [Important note:](#note)